SAP/karma-ui5/README.md

 }
 ```

-Specific config options
+Specific config options:
 - [testpage](#testpage)

 #### script

-The script mode includes the UI5 bootstrap script, allows to pass UI5 config and loads your test modules.
+The script mode includes the UI5 bootstrap script.
+It allows to pass UI5 config and loads your test modules.
 You need to also install and configure an adapter for your test framework such as [QUnit](https://github.com/karma-runner/karma-qunit), to enable test execution and reporting.

 ```js